dbenson5225/rwhet_react/README.md

 # rwhet_react

-This repository is a work in progress which will add capability for geochemical reaction calculations to the established particle tracking code, RWHET.
+This repository is a work in progress which will add capability for geochemical reaction calculations to the existing particle tracking transport code, RWHET.